Learning to Play Two-Player Perfect-Information Games without Knowledge: Application to Hex

 \subsubsection{Results}

-The winning percentages against Mohex 3HNN of $\ubfmt$ using the learned evaluation function are described in Table~\ref{tab:Winning-percentages-13-1.5}.
-The techniques that we have proposed have also allowed for Hex size 13 (with swap) to exceed, the level of Mohex 3HNN, without the use of knowledge (which had also not been done until then).
+The winning percentages against Mohex 3HNN of Athénan (i.e. of $\ubfmt$ using the learned evaluation function generated by Descent) are described in Table~\ref{tab:Winning-percentages-13-1.5}.
+Thus, Athénan has also exceed the level of Mohex 3HNN at Hex size 13 (with swap).
+This had not been done before and was achieved without using any prior knowledge about Hex strategies.